 Given the responses in comparison to other approved targeted agents, a phase 3 trial should be anticipated.
 Studies are “currently ongoing” and “further evaluation warranted”.
 I will keep this article live to provide updates.

-New Trial using Lenvatinib and Everolimus in Treating Patients With Advanced, Unresectable Neuroendocrine Tumors
+Clinical Trial using Lenvatinib and Everolimus in Treating Patients With Advanced, Unresectable Neuroendocrine Tumors

 Reference material used in the compilation of this article:

 1. Annals of Oncology – Efficacy of Lenvatinib in patients with advanced pancreatic (panNETs) and gastrointestinal (giNETs) grade 1/2 (G1/G2) neuroendocrine tumors: Results of the international phase II TALENT trial (GETNE 1509) 23 Oct 2018 – click here.

 2. ESMO Congress 2018 – Efficacy of Lenvatinib in patients with advanced pancreatic (panNETs) and gastrointestinal (giNETs) grade 1/2 (G1/G2) neuroendocrine tumors – click here

 3. Prime Oncology Slide Show – click here (useful)

 4. TALENT Clinical Trials Document NCT02678780 – click here

 5. Manufacturer’s website – click here.

 6. Clinical Trials Document NCT03950609 for the trial of combo treatment Lenvatinib and Everolimus.
 Click here.
 As at 15 May 2019, the trial was not recruiting but see the document for contact details, quite often these documents can be behind in updating.
 Trial start date is recorded as 30 June 2019.